linux-kdevops/kdevops-history/docs/kdevops-terraform.md

 ssh_config_backup = "true"
 ```

-To read more about shared credentails refer to:
+To read more about shared credentials refer to:

   * https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html
   * https://docs.aws.amazon.com/powershell/latest/userguide/shared-credentials-in-aws-powershell.html

-### GCE - Google Cloude Compute
+### GCE - Google Compute Engine

-This ansible role also supports the GCE on terraform.
+This Ansible role also supports the GCE on Terraform.
 Below is an example
 terraform.tfvars you may end up with:

 ```